stograde/stograde/README.md

 - checking out the contents of a student's submission at a given date/time
 - viewing programs one at a time in the SD_app React app

-If you only want to manage the repositories, all you need to do is put your list of students into `students.txt` and run `cs251tk --quiet`.
+If you only want to manage the repositories, all you need to do is put your list of students into `students.txt` and run `stograde --quiet`.
 It will clone the repositories into `students/$USERNAME` and exit. (`--quiet` just disables the printing of the summary table.)

 ## Summaries

-If you want to see the summary table of what people've turned in, you can just run `cs251tk` to produce something like this:
+If you want to see the summary table of what people've turned in, you can just run `stograde` to produce something like this:

 ```text
 USER       | 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 | 1 2 3 4 5 6 7 8 9 10 11